-These two ligands, along with other polyphenols, contribute to the PP’s ability to treat heavy metal contaminated water.
+These two ligands, along with other phenols (Figure 6), contribute to the PP’s ability to treat heavy metal contaminated water.
 This prompted me to explore PPs further and their role in the process of water filtration.
+Now, the thermodynamic specificities of the interaction between the ligands and copper will be elaborated.